rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 * **Penistone Carlcotes** - John Chapman also owned Carlecotes, between Dunford Bridge and Hazlehead.
 So it seems he had two houses near the Woodhead line, one on each side of the Woodhead Tunnel.

 **Sheffield Brincliffe Edge** also seems to belong to this set given its start date and lack of any obvious links to MS&LR railway and canal systems.
 The early rainfall sheets just refer to this location as *Sheffield, The Edge* which is likely to indicate a property called *Edge End* on a track called *The Edge* near Brincliffe Edge.
-But owner of the property and his or her links to MS&LR have not been determined however.
+But the owner of the property and his or her links to MS&LR have not been determined.

 ## 'South Yorkshire Waterways' Rain Gauge Locations